hvieira512/hvieira512/README.md

 ## I'm a Student
 - 🔨 I'm currently working on a [Coisas Com Gosto][website]!
-- 🏫 I'm currently learning Java at school ☕
+- 🏫 I'm currently learning Java at IPVC-ESTG ☕
 - 👯 I'm looking to collaborate with other developers
 - 🥅 2021 Goals: Learn more about CSS
-- 🎧 Fun fact: I love to cooperate with others instead of doing stuff alone
+- 🧑‍🤝‍🧑 Fun fact: I love to cooperate with others instead of doing stuff alone

 ### Connect with me: